 Both the Department for Transport and Heathrow Airport state that aircraft do not cause emissions harmful to humans on the ground when the aircraft is above 100 metres, which is well within 2 kilometres from the boundary of the airport.
 Heathrow gave evidence on this to the Transport Committee of the House of Commons [ link – see paras 1.52 and 1.53 ] and the Department for Transport gave evidence on this to the Court in the Judicial Review application [ ref to Defra 2004 report now taken down but still referred to by Heathrow in their Air Quality Report of 2014 at section 2.1.1 – link here ].
 Heathrow state in the Local Air Quality Overview, part of their expansion consultation prior the Development Consent Order application, that:

 “Aircraft flying into and out of the airport do not have a significant effect on air quality in the local area.
-This is because aircraft are so high that emissions are dispersed before reaching on the ground” [ link here ]
+This is because aircraft are so high that emissions are dispersed before reaching on the ground” [ link here.
+Heathrow also state this in their Preliminary Environmental Information Report – Non Technical Summary dated the 18th June 2019]

 We say that this is quite patently untrue and there is plenty of evidence to support this.
+In their Preliminary Environmental Information Report, Heathrow have produced an out of date research report that excludes the results of the latest research.
 The Department of the Environment Fisheries and Rural Affairs (DEFRA) refer to research showing that both particulates and nitrogen oxides can travel downwind for a very substantial distance (up to 40 kilometres).
 The Air Quality Expert Group of DEFRA say in their report of 2018 entitled “Ultrafine Particles (UFP) in the UK” that at “a location such as Heathrow Airport, where aircraft tend to approach the airport from the east (flying over the London conurbation), there is potential for considerable exposure to UFP from aircraft”.

 UFPs are minute particles emitted into the atmosphere from combustion.
 They are described by DEFRA as “Emissions of UFP arise primarily from combustion sources and especially transport-related sources which burn sulphur-containing fuels.
 Emissions from road transport affect all areas with major roads, emissions from shipping are important on the main shipping routes, and emissions from aviation are significant in the vicinity of major airports”.